 - Don’t be afraid to share ideas.
 Despite notions that the idea is the key to innovation, it’s often the commercialization that’s the biggest hurdle, not idea generation.
 Look at Xerox.
 They developed the interface Steve Jobs later incorporated into Apple computers — the graphical interface — but were never able to make any money from it.

 - By the same token, be careful who you discuss innovative ideas with.
 Not because they might steal them, but because they can be negative about any idea and discourage you from pursuing something remarkable.
-Accountants and attorneys (except for patent attorneys) tend to be very risk averse, so avoid discussing ideas with them until you’ve vetted the idea with business people.
+Accountants and attorneys (except for patent attorneys) tend to be very risk-averse, so avoid discussing ideas with them until you’ve vetted the idea with business people.

 My own recommendations are:

 - to keep a notebook close at hand ALL THE TIME (or a small tape recorder).
-Many folks keep one next to their bed as great ideas often come in the moment just before you go to sleep or immediately upon waking.
+Many folks keep one next to their bed as great ideas often come at the moment just before you go to sleep or immediately upon waking.

-- Read, listen, network — the more you’re exposed to news, gossip, or other bits of information, the more you’ll be tuned into what others are thinking.
+- Read, listen, network — the more you’re exposed to news, gossip, or other bits of information, the more you’ll be tuned in to what others are thinking.
 I get my best ideas from All Things Considered on NPR as I’m fighting traffic home every evening.
 The key here is to get out of your comfort zone.